GeoRA: Geometry-Aware Low-Rank Adaptation for RLVR: Related Work

 \subsection{PEFT and Spectral Priors}

 To alleviate the computational demands of scaling LLMs, PEFT~\cite{peft1,peft2} has emerged as a key paradigm, minimizing memory overhead by updating only a fraction of parameters while matching full fine-tuning performance.
 Prevailing strategies include partial fine-tuning~\cite{peft11,peft12}, soft prompt tuning~\cite{peft21}, non-linear adapters~\cite{peft31}, low-rank adaptation~\cite{peft42}, and importance-aware methods like LIFT~\cite{lift}.
+As a practical paradigm, PEFT has also been effectively adapted to continual learning~\cite{liang2023prompts} and multi-task learning~\cite{liu2023hierarchical} scenarios.

 Among these, LoRA~\cite{lora} and its variants are the de facto standard, yet their initialization strategies often diverge based on spectral priors.
 For instance, PiSSA~\cite{pissa} allocates trainable parameters to principal singular components, imposing a strong inductive bias validated primarily in SFT.
 However, such SFT-oriented spectral priors can create a fundamental geometric mismatch in RLVR, whose optimization dynamics and effective update patterns differ markedly from SFT~\cite{yin2025evaluatingpeft_rlvr,1offtheprincipals,mukherjee2025subnetworks}.
 MiLoRA~\cite{milora} instead targets minor components, but does not explicitly account for RLVR-specific geometry and dynamics.
 Other variants like DoRA~\cite{dora}, AdaLoRA~\cite{adalora}, and VeRA~\cite{vera} focus on weight decomposition or budget allocation without integrating these RLVR-native geometric considerations.
 Building on these observations, GeoRA translates RLVR-specific mechanistic insights into an actionable PEFT paradigm.